Follow Boyne Thunder on Facebook, Instagram, and Twitter!

 Boyne Thunder Bits

 - The 2018 Boyne Thunder Poker Run will be the 15th annual!
-Boyne Thunder is an event created by Main Street of Boyne City to raise funds for three beneficiaries: the Boyne City Main Street program, Camp Quality, and Challenge Mountain.
+Boyne Thunder is a BC Main Street event that began in 2004 to raise funds for three beneficiaries: BC Main Street, Camp Quality & Challenge Mountain.

 - The Boyne Thunder Poker Run has raised more than $821,000 since its beginning.